Home

 Q. Why the name Kalorama?

-The neighborhood has been home to seven Presidents (more than any other in the country, excluding the White House): Herbert Hoover, Franklin D. Roosevelt, Warren G. Harding, William Howard Taft, Woodrow Wilson, Harry S. Truman, and Dwight D. Eisenhower.
+The neighborhood has been home to eight Presidents (more than any other in the country, excluding the White House): Herbert Hoover, Franklin D. Roosevelt, Warren G. Harding, William Howard Taft, Woodrow Wilson, Harry S. Truman, Dwight D. Eisenhower, and Barack Obama.
 The Wilson home in the 2300 block of S Street is a museum which is open to the public.

-Q. What do all those initials after David's name signify?
+Q. What do those initials after David's name signify?

-Chartered Financial Analyst® and CFA® are trademarks of the CFA Institute.
+A. Chartered Financial Analyst® and CFA® are trademarks of the CFA Institute.
 To earn the CFA charter, candidates must sequentially pass three, six-hour examinations that are widely considered the most rigorous in the investment profession.
-They must also have completed a minimum work-experience requirement of three to four years in the investment decision-making process and have signed a commitment to abide by the CFA Institute Code of Ethics and Standards of Professional Conduct. (http://www.cfainstitute.org/ and http://www.cfainstitute.org/centre/ethics/code/index.html)
+They must also have completed a minimum work-experience requirement of three to four years in the investment decision-making process and have signed a commitment to abide by the CFA Institute Code of Ethics and Standards of Professional Conduct. (http://www.cfainstitute.org/)

 Consumers should be aware that anyone can assert that they are a "Financial Planner."
 Therefore, it is imperative that a consumer differentiate between a planner who has earned the CFP® marks and one who has not.